Karanarora274/Karanarora274/README.md

 # 👋 Hello!
-I'm Karan Arora, a finance enthusiast and data-driven person passionate about leveraging technology for insightful financial analysis.
+I'm Karan Arora, a finance enthusiast and data-driven person passionate about leveraging technology for insightful financial and customer satisfaction analysis.

-📊 Specializing in financial modeling, and data analysis, I thrive on extracting meaningful insights from complex financial datasets.
+📊 Specializing in data analysis, I thrive on extracting meaningful insights from complex financial and customer experience analysis.

 💼 With a background in Python, and SQL, I bring a unique blend of quantitative expertise and coding skills to the table.